Things To Do

 Football

-Football is one of the most popular sports in Pantin, with many local clubs and community involvement in the sport.
+Football (soccer) is immensely popular in Pantin, with local clubs and community teams engaging in regular matches.

 Basketball